ASM International Boston Chapter is pleased to announce the

 Santosh is an active member of the Boston Chapter and had the honor to serve as its Chair in 2007-2008.
 He also has served 5 terms as Treasurer and, as a testimonial to his excellence and tireless commitment to the Chapter, he was unanimously nominated and elected for this 7th term.

 Dr. Ryan Eriksen is currently a Postdoc at Boston University in the Electrical and Computer Engineering Department working on Self-Cleaning Solar Power, which uses transparent electrodes to electronically remove dust from solar panels and mirrors.
 He operates as the project manager for the group, leading workers and consulting on experiments.
 He previously completed his PhD in Material Science and Engineering in 2015, working on a variety of projects from chemical sensors, fuel cells, and thermoelectrics.
 All of these topics had a central theme of high temperature electrochemistry.

-Ryan has been an active member of the Boston Chapter since his undergraduate years and has continued his participation recently joining the Executive Committee.
-He looks forward to serving as Secretary for the upcoming term.
+Ryan has been an active member of the Boston Chapter since his undergraduate years, has been active in the role as secretary for the last year, and is now looking forward to serving as Vice Chair for the upcoming term.